Cosmetics advertising: Criticism

 Many campaigns have come under fire through their alleged use of pseudoscience and their promotion of unrealistic goals.
-Moreover, many campaigns are accused of inducing harmful habits on people (such as bulimia and anorexia), and leading to destructive plastic surgery practices.
+Moreover, many campaigns are accused of inducing eating disorders, or leading to destructive plastic surgery practices.

-In addition, cosmetic advertising is often accused of excessively using photo manipulation to enhance the appearance of models, instead of using the cosmetics themselves, creating an unrealistic image of the product's benefits, Estée Lauder for example.
+In addition, cosmetic advertising is often accused of excessively using photo manipulation to enhance the appearance of models, instead of using the cosmetics themselves, creating an unrealistic image of the product's benefits.

 Cosmetics are a major expenditure for many women, with the cosmetics industry grossing around 7 billion dollars a year, according to a 2008 YWCA report.
 Cosmetic retailers design advertising to alter women's attitudes toward cosmetics, encouraging them to buy more products.
 Many advertisers shape this attitude by encouraging women to feel dissatisfied with their appearance.
 According to sociologist, Jean Kilbourne, adolescents are particularly vulnerable because they are new and inexperienced consumers and are the prime targets of many advertisements.
 Study after study has proven that repeated exposure to ideal beauty as portrayed by the media causes detrimental psychological effects in children and adolescents ranging from distorted body images and lowered self-esteem to eating disorders and steroid use.

 This thin ideal represents less than 5% of the American population leaving 95% of females with a beauty norm that is impossible to meet.
 Not only is it impossible to meet, but the model in the advertisement has often been photo manipulated.
 The flawlessness of advertising woman is, in fact, an illusion created by makeup artists, photographers, and photo re-touchers.
 Each image is painstakingly worked over: teeth and eyeballs are bleached white; blemishes, wrinkles, and stray hairs are airbrushed away.
 Media images convey normative information as to what an attractive body looks like that prompts women to evaluate their own body against this normative standard.

 Beauty standards are essentially societal norms or expectations that are used to define a very specific idea of what should be considered beautiful and not conforming to society’s beauty standards can have detrimental effects on a person’s sense of worth.
 Researchers have found a correlation between exposure to cosmetic advertisements and body image issues among black women.
 For example, cosmetic companies tend to glorify euro-centric characteristics over other physical features and this leaves people who lack these traits extremely self-conscious.
 Matter of fact, an experiment discovered there was a correlation between the likelihood of women undergoing cosmetic surgery based on their body dissatisfaction before and after experiencing some form of cosmetic advertisement.
 The results supported the hypothesis that mental health issues, such as depression and anxiety, are more common among women who have undergone cosmetic surgery than their non-patient counterparts.

+Cosmetics advertising can be detrimental not only to mental health, but physical health as well.
+When advertised incorrectly, people can be influenced to purchase products that are actually harming their skin more than benefiting.
+Most, but not all, cosmetics can cause harmful reactions to the skin due to the toxic chemicals they contain.